-- (b) The following costs are reimbursable for purposes of this chapter: - (1) corrective action costs incurred by the applicant and documented in a form prescribed by the board, except the costs related to the physical removal of a tank; - (2) costs that the responsible person is legally obligated to pay as damages to third parties for bodily injury, property damage, or corrective action costs incurred by a third party caused by a release where the responsible person's liability for the costs has been established by a court order or court-approved settlement; and - (3) up to 180 days of interest costs associated with the financing of corrective action and incurred by the applicant in a written extension of credit or loan that has been signed by the applicant and executed after July 1, 2002, provided that the applicant documents that: - (i) the interest costs are incurred as a result of an extension of credit or loan from a financial institution; and - (ii) the board has not considered the application within the applicable time frame specified in subdivision 2a, paragraph (c).
+- (b) The following costs are reimbursable for purposes of this chapter: - (1) corrective action costs incurred by the applicant and documented in a form prescribed by the board.
+Corrective action costs incurred by the applicant include costs for physical removal of a tank when the physical removal is part of a corrective action, regardless of whether the tank is leaking at the time of removal, and the removal is directed or approved by the commissioner; - (2) costs that the responsible person is legally obligated to pay as damages to third parties for bodily injury, property damage, or corrective action costs incurred by a third party caused by a release where the responsible person's liability for the costs has been established by a court order or court-approved settlement; and - (3) up to 180 days of interest costs associated with the financing of corrective action and incurred by the applicant in a written extension of credit or loan that has been signed by the applicant and executed after July 1, 2002, provided that the applicant documents that: - (i) the interest costs are incurred as a result of an extension of credit or loan from a financial institution; and - (ii) the board has not considered the application within the applicable time frame specified in subdivision 2a, paragraph (c).